 Rule 601.
-(1) Pursuant to section 16201 of the code, MCL 333.16201, an applicant for license renewal who has been licensed for the 2-year period immediately preceding the expiration date of the license, shall accumulate at least 25 hours of continuing education that are approved by the board pursuant to these rules during the 2 years preceding an application for renewal before the expiration of the license.
+(1) Pursuant to section 16201 of the code, MCL 333.16201, an applicant for license renewal who has been licensed for the 2-year period immediately preceding the expiration date of the license, shall accumulate at least 25 hours of continuing education that are approved by the board pursuant to these rules during the 2 years preceding an application for renewal.
 This part applies to an application for renewal that is filed for the renewal cycle 1 year or more after the effective date of these rules.

-- (2) An applicant for license renewal shall complete at least 2 hours, of the 25 required hours, of continuing education in pain and pain symptom management in each renewal period pursuant to section 16204(2) of the code, MCL 333.16204(2).
-Continuing education in pain and pain symptom management may include, but is not limited to, courses in behavior management, psychology of pain, pharmacology, behavior modification, stress management, clinical applications, and drug interventions as they relate to professional practice. - (3) Submission of an application for renewal shall constitute onstitutes the applicant's certification of compliance with the requirements of this rule.
+(2) An applicant for license renewal shall complete at least 2 hours of continuing education in pain and pain symptom management in each renewal period pursuant to section 16204(2) of the code, MCL 333.16204(2).
+Continuing education in pain and pain symptom management may include, but is not limited to, courses in behavior management, psychology of pain, pharmacology, behavior modification, stress management, clinical applications, and drug interventions as they relate to professional practice.

+(3) Submission of an application for renewal shall constitute the applicant's certification of compliance with the requirements of this rule.
 A nurse shall retain documentation of meeting the requirements of this rule for a period of 4 years from the date of applying for license renewal.
 The board may require an applicant to submit evidence to demonstrate compliance with this rule.
-Failure to comply with this rule is a violation of section 16221(h) of the code, MCL 333.16221(h). - (4) A request for a waiver under section 16205 of the code, MCL 333.16205, must be received by the department before the expiration date of the license. - (5) The requirements of this part do not apply to an applicant during an initial licensure cycle. - R 338.10602 Acceptable continuing education; requirements; limitations.
+Failure to comply with this rule is a violation of section 16221(h) of the code, MCL 333.16221(h).

+(4) A request for a waiver under section 16205 of the code, MCL 333.16205, must be received by the department before the expiration date of the license.

+(5) The requirements of this part do not apply to an applicant during an initial licensure cycle.

+R 338.10602 Acceptable continuing education; requirements; limitations.

 Rule 602.
-(1) The 25 hours of continuing education required pursuant to R 338.10601(1) for the renewal of a license shallmust comply with the following, as applicable:
+(1) The 25 hours of continuing education required pursuant to R 338.10601(1) for the renewal of a license shall comply with the following, as applicable:

-- (a) No more than 12 credit hours shallmust be earned during a 24-hour period for online or electronic media, such as videos, internet web-based seminars, video conferences, online continuing education programs, and online journal articles. - (b) An applicant may not earn credit for a continuing education program or activity that is identical to a program or activity the applicant has already earned credit for during that renewal period. - (2) The board shall consider the following as acceptable continuing education:
+(a) No more than 12 credit hours shall be earned during a 24-hour period for online or electronic media, such as videos, internet web-based seminars, video conferences, online continuing education programs, and online journal articles.

+(b) An applicant may not earn credit for a continuing education program or activity that is identical to a program or activity the applicant has already earned credit for during that renewal period.
-ACCEPTABLE CONTINUING EDUCATION ACTIVITIES

-- (a) Completion of an approved continuing education program or activity related to the practice of nursing or any non-clinical subject relevant to the practice of nursing.
-A continuing education program or activity is approved, regardless of the format in which it is offered, if it is approved or offered for continuing education credit by any of the following: - The American Association of Nurse Anesthetists (AANA). - The American Association of Nurse Practitioners (AANP). - The Accreditation Council for Continuing Medical Education (ACCME). - The American College of Nurse-Midwives (ACNM). - The American Nurses Credentialing Center (ANCC). - The American Osteopathic Association (AOA). - The National Association of Clinical Nurse Specialists. - The National Association for Practical Nurse Education and Service, Inc. (NAPNES). - The National League for Nursing (NLN). - Another state or provincial board of nursing. - A continuing nursing education program offered by a nursing education program that is approved by the board under R 338.10303a.
+ACCEPTABLE CONTINUING EDUCATION ACTIVITIES (a) Completion of an approved continuing education program or activity related to the practice of nursing or any non-clinical subject The number of hours approved by the sponsor or the approving organization. relevant to the practice of nursing.
+A continuing education program or activity is approved, regardless of the format in which it is offered, if it is approved or offered for continuing education credit by any of the for a set number of hours, then 1 following: The American Association of Nurse Anesthetists (AANA).
+The American Association of Nurse A minimum of 25 hours shall be earned in each renewal period.
+Practitioners (AANP).
+The Accreditation Council for Continuing Medical Education (ACCME). • The American College of Nurse- Midwives (ACNM). • The American Nurses Credentialing Center (ANCC). • The American Osteopathic Association (AOA). • The National Association of Clinical Nurse Specialists. • The National Association for Practical Nurse Education and Service, Inc. (NAPNES).The National League for Nursing (NLN). • Another state or provincial board of nursing.